Strongman1380/B.E.S.T-Behavior-App/SUPABASE_SETUP.md

     VITE_SUPABASE_ANON_KEY: ${{ secrets.VITE_SUPABASE_ANON_KEY }}
 ```

+### 4. Frontend uses Supabase directly (no /api)

+This app now connects to Supabase directly from the browser.
+On GitHub Pages there is no server, so all previous `/api/*` calls have been removed/guarded.
+Ensure your Row Level Security (RLS) policies allow the anon role read/write that you expect.

+If you need server-only operations (service role), deploy the `api/*` folder to Vercel or another server separately.
+GitHub Pages won’t serve those endpoints.

-### 4. For Server-Side (Optional)
+### 5. For Server-Side (Optional)

-If running the server component, you can also set:
+If running the server component, you can also set (not required for GitHub Pages):
 ```
 DATABASE_URL=postgresql://postgres:[YOUR-PASSWORD]@db.teiupxwqnbwopnixulay.supabase.co:5432/postgres
 ```